uploadcare/uc-video/README.md

 ### From NPM
 1. Install the package: `npm install @uploadcare/uc-video`
-2. Connect component from your script file
+2. Connect the component from your script file:
 ```js
 import '@uploadcare/uc-video';
 import '@uploadcare/uc-video/style'
 ```
-3. Add component in your application markup:
+3. Add the component in your application markup:
 ```html
 <uc-video uuid="UUID_FILE_FROM_UPLOADCARE"></uc-video>
 ```